 ICASE voucher allocation process

-The annual £17 million ICASE budget is divided by the estimated cost of a four-year PhD, giving the total number of vouchers available for that year.
-The budget has remained static for a number of years, while the cost of studentships increases annually, meaning the total number of available vouchers decreases each year.
+The annual £17 million ICASE budget is divided by the estimated cost of a four-year doctoral studentship, giving the total number of vouchers available for that year.

 EPSRC uses project partners’ approximated yearly cash and in-kind contributions to the EPSRC portfolio to determine how many ICASE vouchers each partner will receive.
 Each grant’s total contribution from a partner is divided by the grant’s duration in months and then multiplied by 12 to give an approximate annualised contribution value.